Searching for vector boson-star mergers within LIGO-Virgo intermediate-mass black-hole merger candidates: Results

 \subsubsection{S200114f}

-S200114f is a short-duration transient observed during the first half of the third observing run of Advanced LIGO and Virgo.
-This intriguing trigger was missed by matched-filter searches targeting black hole mergers (which neglect orbital precession \cite{Harry:2016ijz,Williamson:2017evr} and higher-order harmonics \cite{Capano:2013raa,Harry:2017weg,CalderonBustillo:2018zuq}) but was observed by the model-agnostic search coherent Wave Burst \cite{Klimenko:2015ypf} with an IFAR of 30\,yr \cite{o3_imbh}.
-Due to the lack of detection by matched-filter searches S200114f has not been labelled as a confirmed detection but nevertheless it was neither conclusively labelled as background noise.
-Remarkably, parameter estimation was performed on this trigger with three different state of the art waveform models \cite{NRSur7dq4,SEOBNRv4PHM,PhenomPv3HM}, with all results across different models returning values for the individual masses.
-Rather than revealing that this trigger is not a black hole merger, or not of astrophysical origin, these results showcase the inconsistencies between these BBH approximants at the regions of the parameter space that best fit the signal (see, e.g.~\cite{21g_ZTF}).
-We therefore consider it very interesting to analyse this event from the perspective of further waveform models and, in particular, under our PSM catalogue.
+S200114f is a short-duration transient observed during the second half of the third observing run of Advanced LIGO and Virgo \cite{abbott2021gwtc3,o3_imbh}.
+This intriguing trigger was missed by matched-filter searches targeting black hole mergers (which omit orbital precession \cite{Harry:2016ijz,Bustillo:2016gid,Chandra2020_Nuria} and higher-order harmonics \cite{Capano:2013raa,Harry:2017weg,CalderonBustillo:2017skv,Chandra2022_IMBHHMsearch}) but was observed by the model-agnostic search coherent Wave Burst \cite{Klimenko:2015ypf} with an IFAR of 34\,yr \cite{o3_imbh} \footnote{This is reduced to 17\,yr after applying a trials factor accounting for the fact that this trigger was searched for using both Hanford-Livingston and Hanford-Livingston-Virgo data \cite{Klimenko:2015ypf,o3_imbh}}.
+Due to the lack of detection by matched-filter searches, S200114f has not been labelled as a confirmed detection, but, nevertheless, nor has it been conclusively classified as background noise either.
+Remarkably, parameter estimation was performed on this trigger with three different state-of-the-art waveform models \cite{NRSur7dq4,SEOBNRv4PHM,XPHM_Pratten}, with all results across different models returning values for the individual masses.
+Rather than revealing that this trigger is not a black hole merger, or even not of astrophysical origin, these results showcase the inconsistencies between these BBH approximants at the regions of the parameter space that best fit the signal.
+Additionally, while the morphology of this trigger is consistent with that of a family of noise transients known as Tomte glitches \cite{Merritt2021_tomtes}, it was not possible to conclusively rule out an astrophysical origin.
+We therefore consider it interesting to analyse this event from the perspective of further waveform models and, in particular, under our PSM catalogue.

 In terms of its masses, we find that S200114f is essentially a lighter and more nearby version of GW190521 with a much larger inclination.
-We estimate a final total red-shifted mass of $M_{z}=215^{+18}_{-15}\ M_\odot$ and a distance of $d_{\rm L}=158^{+79}_{-72}$\,Mpc.
-Owing to the standard distance prior, the louder and BBH scenario should be mildly favoured by our analysis.
-Despite this, the ${\cal{B}}^{\text{PSM}}_{\text{BBH}}$ is still ${\sim} 3.7$, slightly preferring the PSM scenario.
-Moreover, removing the effect of such prior yields a ${\cal{B}}^{\text{PSM}}_{\text{BBH}}\simeq 37$ rather strongly preferring the PSM model.
+We estimate a final total red-shifted mass of $M_{z}=214^{+16}_{-14}\ M_\odot$ and a distance of $d_{\rm L}=152^{+73}_{-61}$\,Mpc.
+Owing to the standard distance prior, the louder BBH scenario should be implicitly favoured by our analysis.
+Despite this, we obtain ${\cal{B}}^{\text{PSM}}_{\text{BBH}}{\sim} 7.2$, slightly preferring the PSM scenario.
+Moreover, removing the effect of such prior yields a ${\cal{B}}^{\text{PSM}}_{\text{BBH}}\simeq 200$, strongly preferring the PSM model.